Domain Transformer: Predicting Samples of Unseen, Future Domains

+During the training of the Cycle-GAN the AEs, i.e., the encoders and decoders, remain fixed (See Step (2) in Figure \ref{fig:arch}).
+The Cycle-GAN yields a generator, i.e., a transformer, that allows converting samples from one latent domain to another to do the inverse transformation.
+However, neither of these transformers operating on latent codes helps extrapolate to unseen domains, since we lack a decoder to turn the transformed (latent) codes into samples.
+Thus, our approach is to obtain paired samples of the source and (first) target domain and to learn a domain transformer between paired samples.
+This problem is often significantly easier than transforming between domains using unpaired samples.
+To obtain the paired samples (See Step (3) in Figure \ref{fig:arch}), we use the labeled samples from the source domain, encode them, use the transformer of the Cycle-GAN to translate them to latent codes of the first target domain, and decode the latent code.
+Thus, we have not only paired samples, but these paired samples also have labels, i.e., we are given the label of the source domain, and the paired sample in the target domain is simply assigned the same label.
+We learn a transformer on the paired samples (See Step (4) in Figure \ref{fig:arch}).
+The transformer trained on paired samples can be used iteratively to obtain samples from unseen domains (See Step (3) in Figure \ref{fig:idea}).\\ \textbf{Formalization:} Next, we provide a more formal treatment for the steps in Figure \ref{fig:arch}.
+For Step (1) we train autoencoders.
 An AE $=(EN_D,DE_D)$ for domain $D$ is given by an encoder $EN_D$ and decoder $DE_D$.
-The loss for a sample $X$ is We train two AEs, one for the source domain $(EN_{S},DE_{S})$ and one for the first (and only given) target domain $(EN_{{T_0}},DE_{{T_0}})$.
+The L2-loss for a sample $X$ is We train two AEs, one for the source domain $(EN_{S},DE_{S})$ and one for the first (and only given) target domain $(EN_{{T_0}},DE_{{T_0}})$.